ECTS

 Program

-The "Microbiology" pathway in the Life Sciences bachelor's degree (L2 and L3) is divided into 4 semesters, each comprising teaching units (UE) validated by ECTS credits (30/semester).
+The Microbiology track of the Bachelor's degree in Life Sciences (L2 and L3) is spread over four semesters, each comprising teaching units (UE) validated by ECTS credits (30 per semester).

-It follows on from the L1 Science de la Vie Santé Environnement (SVSE).
-Throughout the three-year Bachelor's degree, there are numerous gateways to and from other Bachelor's degree courses and other curricula (IUT, BTS, CPGE, engineering schools, etc.).
+It follows on from the L1 Life Sciences, Health and Environment (SVSE) program.
+Throughout the three-year bachelor's degree, there are numerous pathways to and from other bachelor's degree programs and other courses (IUT, BTS, CPGE, engineering schools, etc.).

 A practical approach to bacterial biodiversity